Welcome to the new site. Problems, use store.hemrock.com

 Preferred Shares Preferred Stock

-Authorized Shares Shares the company can legally issue, per its docs and board
+Authorized Shares Shares the company can legally issue, per the Certificate of Incorporation.
+By share class

-Issued and Outstanding Shares currently held by shareholders.
+Issued and Outstanding Shares actually held by shareholders.
+Excludes options, warrants, SAFEs, and notes.
 Less than authorized

 Fractional Shares Rounded to avoid fractional issuance